marcelpatrick/drone_pursuit/drone_pursuit_tutorial.md

 </details>

-> ✅ **Checkpoint 4.2** — flipping through 30 random production frames you see: near and far drones, sky and ground backgrounds, bright and dark scenes, distractors present, **some frames with the drone strongly backlit and nearly a silhouette**, and the drone always findable by you (if a human cannot find it, the network will not).
+> ✅ **Checkpoint 4.2** — flipping through 30 random production frames you see: near and far drones; sky and ground backgrounds; bright and dark scenes; distractors present; **some frames with the drone strongly backlit and nearly a silhouette**; and, from 4.2B, different floors, skies, scenery and drone models and colours.
+In every frame the drone is findable by you (if a human cannot find it, the network will not).
 >
-> If no frame looks harshly lit, the sun is not being randomised — check that `/World/Sun` exists and that the `rep.get.prims` pattern matches it.
+> If no frame looks harshly lit, the sun is not being randomised — check that `/World/Sun` exists and that the `rep.get.prim_at_path("/World/Sun")` line in 4.2B Step 6 names it exactly.

 </details>